 While our mission of honoring our fallen always comes first, there are always a few chances for us to “let our hair down” and have some fun – often while serving others in our own communities.
 2011 was no exception, as we helped out our family at Tir na nOg Irish Pub in Raleigh with their annual Green Run.
 We travelled to Aberdeen, among the most prevalent Scottish areas of our already heavily Scottish Old North State to play in cultural events for some of the keepers of our state’s proud Scottish heritage.
 We rang in Independence Day with the good people of Pinehurst.
 We celebrated the high holy day of St. Patrick with our old friends in the village of North Myrtle Beach, a group of great folks that we look forward to seeing each year.
 If you want to be a part of a great Irish community, follow us down to the beach this year for St. Paddy’s Day.
 Not to leave out our own Triangle area, we quickly travelled back to Raleigh to pay homage to Saint Patrick at several local establishments well into the night.

 As with all families, we had some events occur among our own members this year.
 Two members of our drum line earned the distinction of becoming Eagle Scouts, an accomplishment that only 4 percent of scouts ever achieve.
 We applaud Jacob and Brian Egen for there hard work and dedication to the time honored tradition of scouting.
 We also witnessed our drum Sergeant, Jamie McMillan, fulfilling one of his most important goals of becoming a “Brew-Major” for Aviator Brewing Company right here in the Triangle.
 Congratulations to you, Jamie!
 Like most families, we have grown a little over the past year.
 Some new students have arrived in both the drum and piping sections.
-Some more experienced members have travelled to us from other areas of the state because they wanted to become a part of what we do, and we welcome all of them.
+Some more experienced members have traveled to us from other areas of the state because they wanted to become a part of what we do, and we welcome all of them.
 It is this growth that has helped us form a stronger friendship with the North Carolina Highway Patrol as they help us accommodate our growing family into the coming year.
 A special thank you to the Colonel and all the men in grey for your support of our efforts.

 Last year, we gave a proper send off to a very important member of our band family as she returned to her homeland of Ireland to pause and reflect on a life well lived and visited much too often with grief that no mother should ever have to bear.
 We missed her terribly and asked about her often, but respected her privacy and time away from us, while she was close to those whom she had grown to love while growing up and becoming a strong Irish woman.
 Well, thankfully, this year she decided to return to us and make her home here.
 Annie, we love you more than words can say and we are so happy to have you back among us once again.
 As we say in Carolina, “Take off your coat and stay a while.”
 Whenever you are in Raleigh, drop in over at Tir na nOg Irish Pub and ask for Annie.
 If she is there, give her a hug and let her know the pipe band sent you.